I am considering a trip to Tokyo Disneyland & Disneysea in 2 weeks (25 May 2011).

 Often, the workers in these power plants are not told what their radiation exposure is, or what the danger is, as they are hired off the street from slums as day laborers.
 The dark underbelly of #Fukushima #nuclear power and #radiation; Documentary "Nuclear Ginza" - Part 1 http://t.co/TDvXUrr via @youtube

 If you want to ignore all of these warnings from professional nuclear experts, the Japanese politician, by all means, go and enjoy Disneyland.
 Maybe you will even experience a complete meltdown, and nuclear explosion.
 If the wind is right, you will get the full radioactive experience from this as well, as Tokyo has already, for just a day or so..
-That is when the drinking water turned deadly, overnight. over 7 years agoAnswered by Eric via WorldNomads.com
+That is when the drinking water turned deadly, overnight. about 8 years agoAnswered by Eric via WorldNomads.com

 Eric, that is plain fear mongering.
 Eric, your blog (http://japannuclearcrisis.wordpress.com) sources its news from Fox - your welcome to your opinion but shrill scaremongering rather than considered balanced information is not welcome here.

 My wife is Japanese and tonight I'll translate this information: http://mextrad.blob.core.windows.net/page/12_Chiba.html